La Quintrala: Life

-Maternal descent

-Of the 8 children, Catalina and María de Lisperguer were the only girls.
-The sisters - who had been accused of poisoning Governor Alonso de Ribera in 1604, out of spite - had as a blood brother Juan Rodulfo de Lisperguer y Flores, killed in the battle of the fort of Boroa in 1626.
-Her sister, María de Lisperguer, who had been charged with murder for the attempted poisoning, was expelled to Peru.
-Catalina Lisperguer remained in Chile and, with Gonzalo de los Ríos, had two daughters: Águeda, wife of the Liman judge Blas de Torres Altamirano, and Catalina, called La Quintrala.
+Of Gonzalo and Catalina's eight children, Catalina and María de Lísperguer were the only girls.
+The sisters—who had been accused of poisoning Governor Alonso de Ribera in 1604, out of spite—had as a blood brother Juan Rodulfo de Lísperguer y Flores, killed in the battle of the fort of Boroa in 1626.
+Her sister, María de Lísperguer, who had been charged with murder for the attempted poisoning, was expelled to Peru.
+Catalina Lísperguer remained in Chile and, with Gonzalo de los Ríos, had two daughters: Águeda, wife of the Liman judge Blas de Torres Altamirano, and Catalina, called La Quintrala.

 Childhood and youth

-"La Quintrala" grew up in a family of rich landowners; both the De los Ríos and the Lisperguers were renowned families in the 17th century high society of Santiago.
+"La Quintrala" grew up in a family of rich landowners; both the De los Ríos and the Lísperguers were renowned families in the 17th century high society of Santiago.
 Despite this, she did not receive a good education and was semiliterate until her death.
 She was mainly cared for by her father and grandmother.

 The nickname "La Quintrala" is probably a deviation from the diminutive of her given name, Catrala or Catralita.
 However, another theory says that the nickname comes from the fact that she whipped her slaves with branches from the quintral (Tristerix corymbosus), an indigenous parasitic plant whose red flowers matched Catalina's red hair.
 Magdalena Petit also maintains in her book La Quintrala that the nickname comes from the quintral, making a comparison to the color of her hair.

 Catalina was considered a beauty, with a white complexion, a tall stature, red hair, and intense green eyes.
-She was a mix of Amerindian, Spanish, and German blood, which had given her remarkable physical attributes "that made her very attractive to men", according to the chronicles of bishop Francisco González de Salcedo (1622-1634).
+She was a mix of Amerindian, Spanish, and German blood, which had given her remarkable physical attributes "that made her very attractive to men", according to the chronicles of bishop Francisco González de Salcedo (1622–1634).

 It is said that one of her aunts, along with her grandmother Águeda Flores (daughter of Tala Canta Ilabe, the Incan governor of Talagante), had approached the young woman with the pagan practices of witchcraft.

 One of the first accusations against her was that she had murdered her own father, poisoning him with the dinner she had prepared for him (apparently chicken, according to Benjamín Vicuña Mackenna).
 This must have happened when her father was ill in bed in 1622, when she was just 18 years old.
 Despite her aunt's reporting the crime to the authorities, Catalina was never prosecuted, either due to a lack of evidence or her family's influence.